 For example, one of the things that constantly pop up in the conversation about vaccines is autism.
 To stop more unproven claims to become widely spread, it’s important to detect them early on and correct them.

-If you look at the Word cloud, you can see what words were used the most in the connection with vaccines and start from there.
+If you look at the Word Cloud, you can see what words were used the most in the connection with vaccines and start from there.

-Step 3: Analyze the sentiment
+Step 3: Analyze the sentiment of the pharma industry mentions

 One of the ways you could track whether your communication efforts have made progress is by tracking the sentiment of the online mentions.